ColinSullivan1/nats-k8s/charts/nats-streaming-server/README.md

 ### Resources

 In choosing resources, NATS streaming server can consume much memory.
-You'll want to set
+You'll want to set resources accordingly.
+Also, be sure you have room on the PVC for your server configuration.

 ## Configuration